Visual Mapping

 Systems work is complex and hard to communicate.
 This pocket guide stems from research insights generated by a community of system practitioners.
 In collaboration with Seanna Davidson, I worked to develop a visual landscape that could communicate the journey of doing systems work.

-A Whole Community Approach To Partnering
+A Whole Community Approach to Partnering

 Southwest Primary Care Partnership wanted to communicate the systemic approach that they take when partnering to improve health determinants in their region.
 We used different metaphors to communicate their role as a nurturer, broker and guide within the ecosystem of services and community organisations that they work with.
 I worked with Seanna Davidson (The Systems School) to draw out and reveal their systems change practice, a practice which had been a long, challenging and rewarding journey.
 This illustration was created to generate a deeper understanding of their own practice (for themselves) and to communicate what they do to others.